Crawkidile/Sean-BSE-25/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rblOZdZI_U8?si=xVBpD-ZP1toW5N28" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For my second milesotne, I polished many of the customizations/modules, and added a couple more features to it such as System information, air quality and more.
-By getting the base project itself done, as well as the majority of the customization stage complete, I can move on to the modification phase, in which I plan to incorporate motion-sensing capabilities, and a bigger display.
+For my second milestone, I polished many of the customizations/modules and added a couple more features to it, such as System information, air quality, and more.
+By getting the base project itself done, as well as the majority of the customization stage complete, I can move on to the modification phase, in which I plan to incorporate motion-sensing capabilities and a bigger display.

-There were some previous challenges that I faced with the modules.
+I previously faced some challenges with the modules.
 Some were due to incompatibility issues, while others were just small errors within the modules themselves.
 I managed to resolve most of the issues/challenges I ran into; however, a few just seemed like they were non-functioning modules that I wouldn't be able to use (such as the `MMM-Touch` module in combination with the `MMM-pages` module).
 However, in the end, it was still fine, as I was able to customize my mirror/display accordingly.
 I encourage others who pick this project to experiment with these modules and look for possible solutions, as it would be great to find ways to resolve these issues.
-I also installed `pm2`, which is a JavaScript-based process manager, which allows for easy automation/startup of the MagicMirror Program.
+I also installed `pm2` on my Pi, which is a JavaScript-based process manager that allows for easy automation/startup of the MagicMirror Program.

 For my final milestone, I plan to complete the assembly process of the modifications to my project and fully incorporate them.
 At this point, I am in a good place, with the base project being completed and customized to my liking.